Two software engineers. Same role, same experience level, same performance rating. A $25,000 salary gap between them.

 Set up customized dashboards to track key metrics like compa ratios, pay equity gaps, and budget impact.
 Use data visualization to spot trends across departments and locations.
 Generate regular reports to measure progress and identify areas needing attention.

-Looking for Software Solutions to Address Pay Discrepancy?
+Looking for a Solution to Address Pay Discrepancy?
 Introducing Compport!

 FAQs